Data protection

 What are cookies?

-The exact cookies that we use, depend on the used services, which will be outlined in the following sections of this privacy policy.
-Firstly, we will briefly focus on the different types of HTTP-cookies.
+The question of which cookies we specifically use depends on the services used and will be clarified in the following sections of the privacy policy.
+At this point, we would like to briefly address the different types of HTTP cookies.

 Essential cookies

-These cookies are necessary to ensure the basic functions of a website.
-They are needed when a user for example puts a product into their shopping cart, then continues surfing on different websites and comes back later in order to proceed to the checkout.
-These cookies ensure the shopping cart does not get deleted, even if the user closes their browser window.
+These cookies are necessary to ensure basic functions of the website.
+For example, these cookies are needed when a user adds a product to the shopping cart, then continues browsing on other pages, and later goes to checkout.
+These cookies prevent the shopping cart from being deleted, even if the user closes their browser window.

-These cookies collect information about user behaviour and whether the user receives any error messages.
-Furthermore, these cookies record the website’s loading time as well as its behaviour in different browsers.
+These cookies collect information about user behavior and whether the user receives any error messages.
+Additionally, these cookies also measure the loading time and behavior of the website in different browsers.

 These cookies ensure better user-friendliness.
-Thus, information such as previously entered locations, fonts sizes or data in forms stay stored.
+For example, entered locations, font sizes, or form data are stored.

 Advertising cookies

-These cookies are also known as targeting cookies.
-They serve the purpose of delivering customised advertisements to the user.
-This can be very practical, but also rather annoying.
+These cookies are also called targeting cookies.
+They are used to deliver personalized advertising to the user.
+This can be very practical, but also very annoying.

 Purpose of processing via cookies

 The purpose ultimately depends on the respective cookie.
-You can find out more details below or from the software manufacturer that sets the cookie.
+More details can be found further down or from the manufacturer of the software that sets the cookie.

-Cookies are little helpers for a wide variety of tasks.
-Unfortunately, it is not possible to tell which data is generally stored in cookies, but in the privacy policy below we will inform you on what data is processed or stored.
+Cookies are small helpers for many different tasks.
+Unfortunately, it is not possible to generalize which data is stored in cookies, but we will inform you about the processed or stored data in the following privacy policy.

-The storage period depends on the respective cookie and is further specified below.
-Some cookies are erased after less than an hour, while others can remain on a computer for several years.
+The storage duration depends on the respective cookie and will be specified further below.
+Some cookies are deleted after less than an hour, while others can remain stored on a computer for several years.

-You can also influence the storage duration yourself.
-You can manually erase all cookies at any time in your browser (also see “Right of objection” below).
-Furthermore, the latest instance cookies based on consent will be erased is after you withdraw your consent.
-The legality of storage will remain unaffected until then.
+You also have control over the storage duration.
+You can manually delete all cookies at any time through your browser (see also below "Right to object").
+Furthermore, cookies based on consent will be deleted at the latest after you withdraw your consent, while the legality of the storage remains unaffected until then.

-You can decide for yourself how and whether you want to use cookies.
-Regardless of which service or website the cookies originate from, you always have the option of erasing, deactivating or only partially accepting cookies.
-You can for example block third-party cookies but allow all other cookies.
+How and whether you want to use cookies is up to you.
+Regardless of which service or website the cookies come from, you always have the option to delete, disable, or only partially allow cookies.
+For example, you can block third-party cookies but allow all other cookies.

-If you want to find out which cookies have been stored in your browser, or if you want to change or erase cookie settings, you can find this option in your browser settings:
+If you want to find out which cookies have been stored in your browser, or if you want to change or delete cookie settings, you can find this in your browser settings:

-If you generally do not want cookies, you can set up your browser in a way to notify you whenever a cookie is about to be set.
-This gives you the opportunity to manually decide to either permit or deny the placement of every single cookie.
-This procedure varies depending on the browser.
-Therefore, it might be best for you to search for the instructions in Google.
-If you are using Chrome, you could for example put the search term “delete cookies Chrome” or “deactivate cookies Chrome” into Google.
+If you generally do not want cookies, you can set your browser to always inform you when a cookie is to be set.
+This way, you can decide for each individual cookie whether to allow it or not.
+The procedure varies depending on the browser.
+It is best to search for instructions on Google using the search terms “Delete cookies Chrome” or “Disable cookies Chrome” in the case of a Chrome browser.

-In the following sections you will find more detail on the use of cookies, provided the used software does use cookies.
+In the following sections, you will be informed in more detail about the use of cookies, provided that the software used employs cookies.

 Web Analytics